The Bawden Assay: A New Method for VSH Breeding Selection and Varroa Sampling

 - 5 min read

-Monitoring for varroa has been a critical task for beekeepers since its arrival to North America in 1987.
-The three most common forms of varroa sampling are the alcohol wash, screened bottom board and the sugar roll - the most frequently used being the alcohol wash.
-The first stage of development of the alcohol wash used today was produced in 1976 by honey bee researcher, Stolbov.
-This method was refined to use simple alcohol by De Jong et al, 1982.
-The version we are likely most familiar with is the simplified method made popular by Randy Oliver.
+Monitoring for varroa has been a critical task for beekeepers since its arrival in North America in 1987.
+The three most common varroa sampling methods are the alcohol wash, the screened bottom board (Martin et al., 1998), and the sugar roll (Macedo et al., 2001); the most frequently used is the alcohol wash.
+The first stage of the alcohol wash used today was developed in 1976 by the honey bee researcher Stolbov.
+This method was refined to use simple alcohol by De Jong (et al., 1982).
+The version we are most likely familiar with is the simplified method popularized by Randy Oliver.
 Not much has changed in this process since those developments.
 However, we have learned that the worker brood will almost always contain more mites than the phoretic mite sample found using the alcohol wash.
-To get a true sample of the colonies varroa load, we must search inside the capped brood - which the alcohol wash cannot do.
+To get a true sample of the colonies' varroa load, we must search inside the capped brood, which the alcohol wash cannot do.

-This brings us to the work of Harbo et al, 1997.
-While work on better understanding mite reproduction had occurred already, it was the work of Dr. Harbo that focused on identifying a mechanism for mite resistance using varroa detection in the brood.
+This brings us to the work of Harbo (et al., 1997).
+While work on a better understanding of mite reproduction had already occurred, it was the work of Dr. Harbo, Dr. Hoopingarner, and Dr. Harris who focused on identifying a mechanism for mite resistance using varroa detection in the brood.
 Later known as the VSH assay.
-This produced a high level of confidence for the user, as they would know what the true varroa load is inside the colony.
-But there are glaring drawbacks to this method.
-It is extremely time consuming, requires extensive training/practice and there is a high barrier to entry due to the equipment required.
+This produced a high level of confidence in the user, as they would know the true varroa load in the colony.
+While this method has proven valuable, it can be time-intensive, requires significant training and practice, and the equipment involved may present a barrier for some beekeepers.

 The Bawden assay

-The Bawden assay was developed by Trevor Bawden, owner of Lloyd Street Bees, and provides an extremely quick, cost effective and easy method for accurate varroa and mite resistance sampling that requires very little training.
-This novel assay utilizes the varroa infestation in capped brood as a key detection tool for varroa resistant queen breeders.
-The Bawden assay was field trialed on 50 colonies.
-This was done alongside the traditional mite wash, the Harbo VSH assay and the uncap/recap assay on all 50 colonies used in the experiment.
-In this article, we will briefly show how the Bawden assay stacks up against the competition with the field data Trevor and his team collected.
-Trevor Bawden currently has a paper under review in collaboration with Zac Nelson, Edward Hsieh and Dr. Elizabeth Walsh.
-Because this publication is currently under review, we will not be able to share every detail of data yet.
-Once the paper is published, you will be able to read a copy here on the Lloyd Street Bees website.
+Developed by Trevor Bawden, owner of Lloyd Street Bees, The Bawden Assay provides a quick, cost-effective, and easy method for accurate varroa and mite resistance sampling that requires very little training.
+This novel assay uses varroa infestation in capped brood as a key detection tool for varroa-resistant queen breeders.
+The methodology was field trialed on 50 colonies.
+This was done alongside the traditional mite wash, the Harbo VSH assay, and the uncap/recap assay on all 50 colonies used in the experiment.
+In this article, we provide an overview of how the Bawden Assay compares to existing varroa sampling methods, along with field data collected by Trevor Bawden and his team.
+Trevor is currently collaborating with Zac Nelson, Dr. Edward Hsieh, and Dr. Elizabeth Walsh on a paper that is under peer review.
+Out of respect for the publication process, we are unable to share the complete dataset at this time.
+Once the paper is published, it will be made available here on the Lloyd Street Bees website.

-Before continuing to read this article, we encourage everyone to read the protocol first to be able to better understand what is being said moving forward.
-This is a current copy of the protocol which has been sumbitted and is under review.
+Before continuing with this article, it is recommended to read the protocol to better understand what is being said moving forward.
+Below is a current copy of the protocol, which has been submitted and is under review.

 Why the Bawden assay?

-The most prolifically used mite sampling method implmented by beekeepers is the traditional alcohol wash.
-The issue with this method is that it only samples the phoretic mites on the bees, not mites developing in the capped brood.
-It is well known that varroa prefer to stay within a brood cell and multiply instead of being vulnerable on a bee.
+The most widely used mite sampling method among beekeepers is the traditional alcohol wash.
+The missing piece in this method is that it only samples mites in the dispersal phase on the bees, not mites developing in the capped brood.
+It is well known that varroa prefer to stay within a brood cell and multiply rather than be vulnerable on a bee.
 Because of this, the traditional alcohol wash underrepresents the varroa load in the colony.
-Using the Bawden assay, we sample approximately 200 capped brood cells in the purple-eye-tan-body stage or older, using a faster new novel protocol.
-This allows the beekeeper to surmise exactly what the current varroa load is in the colony accurately.
-When compared to the traditional alcohol wash, the Bawden assay found a significant difference in the amount of mites collected per sample.
-Beekeepers can use the Bawden assay as a tool to accurately monitor their varroa loads and also determine the efficacy of their mite treatments much more reliably.
-One further benefit to the Bawden assay is that the chances of the beekeeper killing their queen during the assay are greatly diminished, since all the bees must be removed first before the assay can take place.
+Using the Bawden assay, we sample approximately 200 capped brood cells in the purple-eye-tan-body stage or older, using a faster novel protocol.
+This allows the beekeeper to accurately determine the current varroa load in the colony.
+Compared with the traditional alcohol wash, the Bawden assay found a significant difference in the number of mites collected per sample.
+Beekeepers can use this new method to accurately monitor their varroa loads and determine the efficacy of their mite treatments with much greater reliability.
+One further benefit is that the chances of the beekeeper killing their queen during the assay are greatly diminished, since all the bees must be removed first before the assay can take place.

 Using the Bawden assay as a VSH queen breeding tool for mite resistance

-The Bawden assay can be used to screen a yard of 50 colonies for their levels of VSH mite resistance in an afternoon compared to the days it would take using the Harbo VSH assay.
-We recommend that users of the Bawden assay use this tool as a prescreening for breeder queen selection in their yards.
-Once this screening is complete, the user can choose to conduct the more time-consuming Harbo VSH assay on the top 10% of the colonies that scored the highest marks.
-We consider the Harbo VSH assay the gold standard of breeding tools still, but the Bawden assay is a highly streamlined process for first screening and identifying colonies with mite resistant breeding potential.
+The Bawden Assay can be used to screen a yard of 50 colonies for VSH mite resistance in an afternoon, compared to the days it would take with the Harbo VSH assay.
+We recommend using this tool as a prescreening step for breeder queen selection in your yards.
+Once this screening is complete, the user can choose to conduct the Harbo VSH assay on the top 10% of colonies that scored the highest.
+The Harbo VSH assay is the established benchmark for VSH breeding selection.
+The Bawden Assay builds on that foundation by offering a practical first-screening step — one that requires significantly less time, equipment, and training, while producing no statistically significant difference in accuracy for identifying colonies with mite-resistant breeding potential.

 What’s next for the Bawden assay

 We have lots of data to share with everyone in the near future once the paper has been published.
+You will be able to find a copy of the publication on this website at that time.
 Please check back with us and keep an eye out for the announcement of more details via our newsletter.
+You can subscribe to our newsletter by scrolling down to the bottom of this page and submitting your email address.

 Citation